Methylphenidate – Price, Uses, Dosage, Side Effects and More

 In some cases, severe side effects can also occur.
-As a result, you must immediately stop taking Methylphenidate.
-Then, it is imperative that you consult a healthcare practitioner.
+As a result, one must immediately stop taking Methylphenidate.
+Then, it is imperative that a patient consults a healthcare practitioner.
 These include:

 - Allergic reactions such as hives.
-First, they include the swelling of your lips, tongue, throat, lips or face.
-Then, you might have difficulty breathing.
+First, they include the swelling of lips, tongue, throat, lips or face.
+Then, one might have difficulty breathing.

 - Uneven, fast or pounding heartbeat.

-- Extreme dizziness – so bad that you feel you might pass out.
+- Extreme dizziness – so bad that a person might pass out.

 - Restlessness, aggression, unusual behavior, muscle twitches, aggression.